JKirchartz/jkirchartz.github.com/_posts/2012-09-25-vim_quick-start-and-links.md

 * in command mode to cut a line hit "dd"
 * in command mode to copy a line hit "yy"
 * to cut or copy multiple lines put a number before the command like "5dd"
+    * you can put a number before most commands to repeat them X many times.
 * press "p" to paste after the current line
 * press "P" to pase before the current line
 * in command mode to search for "apple" type "/apple"